miklb/michaelbishop/content/articles/websites-real-good.md

 Paul Everitt - "Never went to the browser and never went to the console.log" is a pretty good selling point.

+(I'm not linking to the speakers for speed but their profiles and links are on the conference site)

+During the break there's a beautiful video highlighting all of the people who are using 11ty.
+The diversity of design is inspiring.